ez-angular/ez-breadcrumbs/README.md

 # ez-breadcrumbs

-A component that automatically lists breadcrumbs based on the currently routed components.
+An angular component that automatically lists breadcrumbs based on the currently routed components.

 ## Usage